NimbleArchitect/GpioSentry/README.md

 ```
 nohup cargo build --release &
 ```
-then the progress can be checked with the following command
+then to check the progress run the following command

 ```
 cat nohup